redis/redis-doc/topics/streams-intro.md

 ## Streams observability

 Messaging systems that lack observability are very hard to work with.
 Not knowing who is consuming messages, what messages are pending, the set of consumer groups active in a given stream, makes everything opaque.
-For this reason, Redis streams and consumer groups, have different ways to observe what is happening.
+For this reason, Redis streams and consumer groups have different ways to observe what is happening.
 We already covered **XPENDING**, which allows us to inspect the list of messages that are under processing at a given moment, together with their idle time and number of deliveries.

 However we may want to do more than that, and the **XINFO** command is an observability interface that can be used with sub-commands in order to get information about streams or consumer groups.

 This command uses subcommands in order to show different informations about the status of the stream and its consumer groups.
-For instance using **XINFO STREAM <key>** reports information about the stream itself.
+For instance **XINFO STREAM <key>** reports information about the stream itself.

 ```
 > XINFO STREAM mystream